 Given the statistics, it is easy to see how resource damage is inevitable in the District.
 You can help minimize the damage by following a few simple guidelines when you use the recreations areas.

 The South Platte Ranger District office is located near Morrison.
 The District office has numerous brochures and maps available for your use, as well as educational material for organizations and schools.
 Please contact our office for further information.
-There are four work stations in the district: Bailey work center, the AG Ranch, the Buffalo Creek work center and the Indian Creek work center.
+There are three workstations in the district: (1) the AG Ranch, (2) the Buffalo Creek workcenter, and (3) the Indian Creek workcenter.

-Feel free to stop by our visitor center on Highway 285 in Morrison to inquire about current conditions, find out what's going on, and get any maps or books that you may need to enjoy your visit to our District.
-We carry a large selection of books, maps, and other items from the Rocky Mountain Nature Association, as well as Devil's Head Lookout and Smokey Bear T-shirts.
+Feel free to stop by our visitor center on Highway 285 in Morrison to inquire about current conditions, find out what's going on, and get any Forest maps, Motor Vehicle Use Map (MVUM), or fliers you may need to enjoy your visit to our District.
+We carry also carry Smokey Bear and Devil's Head Lookout Tower T-shirts.